-This project is included in intangible assets at the amount of US\$1, comprising the cost of acquisition recorded at initial recognition of US\$100.000 and full impairment US\$99.999 recognised in the (restated, i.e. withdrawn and reissued) financial statements for 2023 as a prior period adjustment (PPA) to the opening balances at 1 January 2023, reflecting that it should have been recorded in 2022, as the causes of impairment were an existing condition as at 31 December 2023.
-The financial statements for 2022 were not withdrawn or reissued, and accordingly no restatement of the 2022 financial statements has been made.
+This project is included in intangible assets at US\$1 (2023: US\$1), being the cost of acquisition recorded at initial recognition of US\$100.000 and full impairment US\$99.999 recognised in the restated (revised and reissued) financial statements for 2023 as an error correction by prior period adjustment to the opening balances at 1 January 2023, reflecting that it should have been recorded in 2022, as the causes of impairment were an existing condition as at 31 December 2022.

-On 22 February 2021, a Company's fellow subsidiary entered into a purchase agreement with Project 1's counterparty to acquire 40.000.000 of Project 1's tokens, for a total consideration of US\$100.000.
-In June 2022, on termination of the office of the then sole director, FD1, who (according to Company procedure at the time) had exclusive control of the wallet into which the tokens were expected to be received, the Company lost access to this wallet, among others, which it has since not managed to regain.
+On 22 February 2021, a fellow subsidiary of the Company entered on its behalf into a purchase agreement with Project 1's counterparty to acquire 40.000.000 of Project 1's tokens, for a total consideration of US\$100.000.
+In June 2022, on termination of the office of the then sole director, FD1, who had exclusive control of the wallet into which the tokens were expected to be received, the Company lost access to this wallet, among others, which it has since not managed to regain.

-In July 2024, the contracted-for tokens were transferred into the earlier-mentioned old wallet, and from there subsequently transferred out to unknown wallets.
-Despite several formal requests from the current management to the former director (FD1), the tokens have to date not been received/recovered by the Company, resulting in the previously mentioned management decision to fully impair the asset, while in the process of pursuing recovery effort, by PPA in the reissued financial statements for 2023, considering the date of loss of access over the old wallet in 2022 as the date the impairment arose.
+In July 2024, the contracted for tokens were transferred into the old wallet, and subsequently they were transferred out to unknown wallets.
+Despite several formal requests from the current management to FD1, the tokens have to date not been recovered by the Company, resulting in its decision to fully impair the asset, while in the process of pursuing recovery efforts, by prior period adjustment in the reissued financial statements for 2023, considering the date of loss of access over the old wallet in 2022 as the date the impairment arose.

-Legal proceedings are being initiated.
-The Company is currently in the process of filing a damage claim.
+The company is in the process of initiating legal proceedings, in particular filing a damage claim.